flexera-public/policy_templates/cost/google/cloud_sql_idle_instance_recommendations/README.md

 This Policy Template does not launch any instances, and so does not incur any cloud costs.

-### API Quotas
+## API Quotas

-The google api sets quotas on the recommender api, which will generate a `429 RESOURCE_EXHAUSTED`.
-See [Quotas & Limits](https://cloud.google.com/recommender/quotas)
+Google sets quotas on the Recommender API; this will cause a `429 RESOURCE_EXHAUSTED` response when the quota is exceeded.
+See [Quotas & Limits](https://cloud.google.com/recommender/quotas) for more information.